Thomas O'Guinn

 Thomas O’Guinn is an American marketing professor and an expert in the area of branding and the sociology of consumer behavior, including how viewers create distorted views of consumption behavior and other consumers through media viewing.
 He co-founded the work on compulsive buying with Ronald J. Faber.
 He and Robin Tanner and Aerum Maeng were the first to demonstrate that consumers infer social class, income, and the worth of an object for sale simply by the level of crowding or social density in a store.
-He is the, Irwin Maier Distinguished Chair in Business and Professor of Marketing at the University of Wisconsin-Madison.
+He is the former Irwin Maier Distinguished Chair in Business and Professor of Marketing at the University of Wisconsin-Madison.
 He also has an appointment in sociology at UW.

 Work

 Professor O’Guinn researches how social forces and institutions create and attenuate consumer behavior.
 He co-founded (with Albert Muniz Jr.) the term “Brand Community” a community of brand admirers who are very important to success or failure if the brand, and extended the idea of community to the domain of branded goods.
 Brand Community (2001) is one of the most cited articles in marketing and economics, and has helped to explain an important social function of consumer societies.
 The paper (published 2001) was given the Journal of Consumer Research Long-Term Contribution Award In 2014.
 He has also won awards from the same organization on his work to understanding the imagined world of other consumers.
 The compulsive buying scale is used in many clinical settings throughout the world.
 His later work has been in the area of the merger of politics and branding.
 He is a common keynote speaker on the topic.

 His work has been featured in The Wall St. Journal, National Public Radio, and The New York Times.